Overview

 We only mention the uncommon effects.
 It should be clear what the other effects do.

 DELAY and the delays of MULTIDELAY have a HOLD switch.
-When activated FEEDBACK is set to 1.0 and no more input is inserted into the delaylines, resulting in a loop of what is currently in the delay.
+When activated, FEEDBACK is set to 1.0 and no more input is inserted into the delay lines, resulting in a loop of what is currently in the delay.
+Delay time can be synced to track loops and LFO cycles and vice versa as described above.

 SPECTRAL FILTER tries to slow down spectral evolution by filtering each of the channels of successive FFTs taken from the signal with special resonant low pass filters.
-A shape can be drawn with the horizontal axis representing frequency and the vertical axis representing the sharpness of the filters.
-(A higher curve means the filter smoothes spectral variations more sharply).

-SPECTRAL FILTER, SPECTRAL DELAY2 and PVAMPS work on the computed outputbuffer.
+SPECTRAL FILTER, SPECTRAL DELAY2, and PVAMPS work on the computed output buffer.
 The granulation part of the app is finished at the point these effects are invoked.
 As they are Phase Vocoder effects, the signal on which they operate has to be granulated, and they do their own granulation internally.
 These effects introduce a delay of 256 samples.

-PDETECT does the same as the pitch detector from the grain effects, with the difference that it takes as input the outputbuffer after granulation and before the mono effects instead of the unmodified source sound.
+PDETECT does the same as the pitch detector from the grain effects, with the difference that it takes as input the output buffer after granulation and before the mono effects instead of the unmodified source sound.

 Miscellaneous